visiongaiatechnology/killerdom/README.md

 **What you can do with this:**
 - Fork and extend the signature catalog for your own WAF
-- Port to other languages (Rust, Java, C#, Ruby — PRs welcome)
+- Port to other languages (Java, C#, Ruby — PRs welcome)
 - Use as a benchmark baseline for WAF evasion research
 - Integrate into SIEM pipelines for threat classification
 - Build your own middleware stack on top of the engine